-Archbishop Nathaniel (Vasiliy Lvov prior to monastic tonsure) was a well-educated and gifted preacher, an avid apologist for the Orthodox faith.
-One often finds his articles in Orthodox journals of the Russian diaspora.
-He was born in Moscow on 30th August, 1906.
+Archbishop Nathaniel (Vasiliy Lvov, prior to his monastic tonsure) was a well-educated and gifted preacher, and an avid apologist for the Orthodox Faith, whose many articles were regularly to be found in Orthodox journals of the Russian Orthodox diaspora.
+He was born in Moscow on 17th / 30th August, 1906.
 During the Russian Revolution his family fled to Harbin, Manchuria, where he studied theology at the St Vladimir Institute and was tonsured a monk in 1929.
-He took undertook several missionary trips as the cell attendant of Archbishop Nestor (Anisimov).
-Upon returning to Harbin, he became an archimandrite.
-In 1939, Fr Nathaniel joined the Brotherhood of St Job of Pochaev in Ladomirovo (Carpatho-Russia) in 1939.
+He undertook several missionary trips as the cell attendant of Archbishop Nestor (Anisimov), among others to the Christians of southern India, where they founded a mission and conducted negotiations with the Indian Christians about joining the Church Abroad (1935-36); and upon returning to Harbin, he was elevated to the dignity of Archimandrite.
+In 1939, Archimandrite Nathaniel joined the Brotherhood of St Job of Pochaev in Ladomirovo (Carpatho-Russia).

 In 1944, Archimandrite Nathaniel moved to Germany where he established the Committee for Russian Orthodox Emigrants, whose main task was to prevent the enforced deportation of Displaced Persons to the Soviet Union.
 Thousands of refugees were saved, receiving permission to emigrate to the West.
 Archimandrite Nathaniel (together with Vladyka Vitaly (Ustinov), the future First Hierarch of the Russian Orthodox Church Outside Russia) personally saved many hundreds of refugees from this terrible fate.